-Emergency Response Team (ERT)

-An interagency team, consisting of the lead representative from each Federal department or agency assigned primary responsibility for an ESF and key members of the FCO's staff, formed to assist the FCO in carrying out his/her coordination responsibilities.
+Emergency Response Team (ERT) An interagency team, consisting of the lead representative from each Federal department or agency assigned primary responsibility for an ESF and key members of the FCO's staff, formed to assist the FCO in carrying out his/her coordination responsibilities.
 The ERT may be expanded by the FCO to include designated representatives of other Federal departments and agencies as needed.
 The ERT usually consists of regional-level staff.

-Emergency Support Function (ESF)

-- (1) A functional area of response activity established to facilitate the delivery of disaster assistance required during the immediate response phase of an incident in order to save lives, protect property and public health, and to maintain public safety.
+Emergency Support Function (ESF) (1) A functional area of response activity established to facilitate the delivery of disaster assistance required during the immediate response phase of an incident in order to save lives, protect property and public health, and to maintain public safety.
 ESFs represent those types of disaster assistance which will most likely be needed because of the impact of a catastrophic or significant disaster and response capabilities, or because of the specialized or unique nature of the assistance required.
-ESF missions are designed to mirror State and federal response efforts that a local government is most likely to need (e.g., mass care, health and medical services, public works), as well as the kinds of operations support response necessary sustain actions (e.g., transportation, communications).
-ESFs are expected to support one another in carrying out their respective missions. - (2) All County and volunteer organizations, that comprise the Broward Emergency Response Team (BERT), are grouped into 19 ESFs to carry out coordination and completion of assigned missions.
+ESF missions are designed to mirror State and federal response efforts that a local government is most likely to need (e.g., mass care, health and medical services, public works), as well as the kinds of operations support necessary to sustain response actions (e.g., transportation, communications).
+ESFs are expected to support one another in carrying out their respective missions.
+(2) All County and volunteer organizations, that comprise the Broward Emergency Response Team (BERT), are grouped into 19 ESFs to carry out coordination and completion of assigned missions.
 These functions represent specific response activities that are common to all disasters.
 Each ESF is comprised of one or more Primary agency serving as the lead and several other agencies and organizations providing support.
 The ESF is a mechanism that consolidates multiple agencies that perform similar or like functions into a single, cohesive unit to allow for the better management of emergency response functions.
+Emergency Work That work which must be done immediately to save lives and to protect improved property, public health and safety, or to avert or lessen the threat of a major disaster.
+Emergency work frequently includes clearance and removal of debris and temporary restoration of essential public facilities and services, (Category A-B).
+Emergency, State of A condition during which special precautions/actions will be necessary in order to adequately safeguard property and the health and lives of people within a community or organization.
+Evacuation Organized, phased, and supervised dispersal or removal of people from dangerous or potentially dangerous areas, and their reception and care in safe areas.
+Evacuees All persons removed or moving from areas threatened or struck by a disaster.